Do your kids clean bathrooms? With this Clean Bathroom Checklist, your kids will be cleaning bathrooms like professionals in no time!

 Every time that I am getting ready to teach my kids a new skill or chore, I like to follow these steps:

 - Assign the new task as a chore

 - Teach the proper way to complete the chore

 - Monitor the chore while the child works independent 2 times

 - Pronounce the chore taught and passed off

-This is a ton of work in and of itself, but then it is done right every time.
+All of this is a ton of work in and of itself, but then the kids learn to do it correctly every time.
 So, if I have done all these steps and my expectations still aren’t being met, something on my part needs to change.